LIMITED TIME OFFER

 THS Concepts undertake monitoring surveys on a range of different projects across London and the South East.
 Following each job we issue our clients with a detailed report showing movement of points to within 1mm!

 Carrying out a monitoring survey can be a key piece of evidence in neighbourly disputes by illustrating clearly that something has moved.
 A common problem occurs when residents have complained about building movement, but there are no base records to suggest what the building movement was prior to the works being undertaken.
 This can weaken an argument as it can’t be proven that construction was the cause of new movement!
+For more information on this, check out our detailed guide on How to Monitor Cracks.

 At least 1 month’s notice must be given to you if your neighbours are building a basement.
 You must ensure you have received notice as it should outline the proposed methodology and details of what they are planning to do.